devlives/taskhuman_challenge/README.md

 #### Task
 For this challenge, you would be building the following data pipeline using Apache Airflow.

-Step 1: You would create a DAG to fetch the users information from a [fake json site](https://jsonplaceholder.typicode.com/)
-         The DAG should be scheduled every 45 minutes
+Step 1: You would create a DAG to fetch the users information from a [fake json site](https://jsonplaceholder.typicode.com/).
+The resource endpoint is `/users` .
+The DAG should be triggered every 45 minutes

 Step 2: The user data is in a nested JSON format.
 [Here](https://jsonplaceholder.typicode.com/users) is how it looks like.
 Convert this data into a table format (for example python list of list object or a pandas dataframe).